 The actual assessment form used by the committee has a more fine-grained list of criteria for evaluating the work.
 Not all criteria are equally important.
 The assessment committee decides the relative importance of each criterion to arrive at a final grade.
-The motivation for the grade is documented in an assessment report, see the website.
+The motivation for the grade is documented in an assessment report, see the MSc assessment form.